sentialabs/sentialabs.com/_posts/2018-10-21-Integrating-EKS-with-other-AWS-services.md

 },
 ```

+With this solution, our ALB is completely managed through CloudFormation, allowing us to specify its SSL certificates, security groups and more.
+Additionally, this allows us to integrate a WAF into the ALB, which was the goal we were trying to achieve.

 ## Ninth challenge: deploying the tagged subnets for load balancers

 As described above, the subnets for the load balancers need to be tagged for EKS to understand which type of load balancer to deploy where.
 In this chapter we will go through the steps required to do that.